 Ile Aux Cerfs

 One of our favourite boat trips to an island that we just cannot get enough of!
-The boat (paid day trips) departs from Blue Bay, so that is already a great start.
+The boat (paid day trips) departs from Blue Bay, so that is already a great start as it is in Mauritius one of the best beaches.
 From there on you will visit some incredible places in the protected lagoon on the east coast of the island.
 Doesn’t the word “lagoon” already sound tempting?
 Ile aux Cerfs deserves the most time of the day so make sure you will arrive early to spend as much time as possible surrounding by crystal clear waters.
 On the island, you have several water activities and shops.
 It is a tourist destination so you will not have an exclusive experience unless you book one of the fantastic accommodations on the island.
 Like the unique Bubble Lodge Ile aux Cerfs Island.
 WOW, big WOW!

 Tip: when you go with an arrange trip make sure that a beach BBQ is included!
 They often serve fresh lobster & baked rum banana.
 Yummy in your tummy!